NKUmianman/MiTe/README.md

 # MiTe
-An easy  admin system for Business
+An E-Business system for our Web course